roglew/pappy-proxy/docs/source/overview.rst

 ----

 You can apply tags to a request and use filters to view specific tags.
-The following commands can be used to apply tags to requests:
+The following commands can be used to apply and remove tags to requests:

 +---------------------------+-----------+---------------------------------------------------------------------------------------------------------------+
 | Command                   | Aliases   | Description                                                                                                   |